Anjarle

 Apart from the nearby Ganapati temple which is known as Kadyavarcha Ganpati, Anjarle is known for its unspoiled beach.
 Tourism facilities are limited.

 History

-The origins of Anjarle are connected with the settlement of Brahmins at Anjarle and at two other nearby villages which no longer exist.
+The origins of Anjarle are connected with the settlement of the Brahmins and the Muslim at Anjarle, and at two other nearby villages, which no longer exist.
 The Kadyavarcha Ganapati temple was established in the 11th or 12th century.

 Geography

 Anjarle is located about 24 km from Dapoli.
 It has an average elevation of 10 metres (36 feet).

 As part of the Western Ghats, the forests are evergreen, consisting mainly of tropical forest.
 Alphonso mangoes and coconuts are grown commercially in this area.

 Transport

 Anjarle is connected to Dapoli, the closest town, by MSRTC buses, private taxis and autorickshaws.

 Anjarle is situated around 18 km from Dapoli.
 State Transport buses run at an interval of 30–60 minutes.
 Buses start from Dapoli ST depot and drop passengers at Anjarle creek.
 In addition, private transport jeeps and rickshaws run between Dapoli and Anjarle.

 Anjarle is connected to the nearest road by a bridge on a creek nearby, which is known as the Anjarle creek.
 One can also ferry across the creek and carry own's car in it, which was basically the only route in days before the bridge was built.